kennywall/import-test/_posts/2011-01-12-documents-as-cloud-printing-objects.md

 	5 X 8 Print Size (A5)
 	Color or Black and White

 I'm enjoying defining these different objects for use in cloud printing.
-These are my basic bound document definitions, I will be defining more single sheet, flyer and large format cloud print objects like posters next.</p>
+These are my basic bound document definitions, I will be defining more single sheet, flyer and large format cloud print objects like posters next.
-<center><p><a href="http://apievangelist.com/2011/01/12/documents-as-cloud-printing-objects/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>